-- We are going to assign you to small groups using the breakout feature in Zoom - The activity itself is on the interactive whiteboard Miro Keep Zoom open so you can talk to your group, but navigate to the specific space on Miro for your group.
-There should be a "frame" with the same number your breakout room number! (you should see other members of your group their with cursors - no need to share screens) - Kelly ("Biodiversity Challenge Funds"), Nichola, Rachel and Victoria will be moving between groups to help you with the exercises but please don't wait for us to begin - if you have any questions or need help at any point, please just press the "call host" feature and someone will join your room as soon as possible!
+- We are going to assign you to small groups using the breakout feature in Zoom - The activity itself is on the interactive whiteboard Miro - Keep Zoom open so you can talk to your group, but navigate to the specific space on Miro for your group.
+There should be a "frame" with the same number your breakout room number! (you should see other members of your group their with cursors no need to share screens) - Kelly ("LTS International"), Simon and Victoria and Eilidh will be moving between groups to help you with the exercises - if you have any questions or need help at any point, please just press the "call host" feature and someone will join your room as soon as possible!